Ernesto is now a hurricane after bringing "significant flooding" to Puerto Rico and Virgin Islands

 "The positive news is that the river has fallen nearly as quickly as it has risen, and is down to 10 feet," Parkinson said.
 "That will likely be the story all across the island.
 The rivers won't stay above flood stage for very long, but they will cause brief major flooding."

-Flash flooding and mudslides could occur in the U.S. territories, the hurricane center said.
+Flash flooding and mudslides could occur in the U.S. territories, the hurricane center said, as Ernesto continues bring "ongoing heavy rains."

 While the U.S. mainland is largely outside of the risk zone for Ernesto, Parkinson said that it could bring rip currents and larger waves to the coast.
 The northeast, he said, could see 8-foot waves over the weekend and the Carolinas — still recovering from Tropical Storm Debby — could see a swell build starting tomorrow.